pharringtonp19/mecon/docs/index.md

-<center>This is EC201, a course where we learn to build Economic models.</center>
+<center>This is EC201, a course where we build Mirconeconomic models.</center>